Skip to main content

 Usability encompasses the user interface (UI) on all platforms, including mobile devices.

-Not all of these tools have mobile apps, but I gave preferential treatment to those that do (and to those that have intuitive UI in general).
+Not all of these tools have mobile apps or cloud-based access, but I gave preferential treatment to those that do (and to those that have intuitive UI in general).

 I also considered the software’s usability for tenants for tools where there is a tenant-facing component like rent collection and maintenance requests.